 With spring break season around the corner, many families are planning family road trips.
-Road trips can be a great way to save money on your vacation (no airfare or car rental fees!) and have some extra flexibility.
+Road trips can be a great way to save money on your vacation (no airfare or car rental fees!) and have some extra flexibility with when you leave.
 However, if you want to plan a road trip with kids, it’s also important that you prepare ahead of time.
 You’ll likely have a lot of hours in your car, and won’t want your kids to get bored.
-Here are my essential tips if you’d like to plan a road trip with kids.
+Wondering how to plan a road trip?
+Here are my essential tips.

 Plan a Road Trip With Kids

 How to Plan a Road Trip – Step #1

 First, you’ll want to plan your destinations.
 If this is your first time to plan a road trip with kids, it’s best to start with a relatively quick trip.
 Living in Massachusetts, we have so many options for where to road trip with kids in New England.
 Find a place that’s within 4-5 hours, and travel in good weather.
 Once you’ve done that and feel good about your experience, you can venture out further and further.